 On November 5, 1863, George Simpson was granted 20 hectares of land (now Bonnie Vale) on the southern side of the Hacking River.
 Although not the first to be given a grant he was the first to establish a permanent settlement there.
 He built “a stone house, dairy, stockyards and a pig sty” which he left to his son William on his death on March 17, 1866.
 The value of these improvements was 150 pounds.

 William now had a cottage, a pig sty and a small income from the ferry.
-He then decided that the largely “European” visitors would like more of a feeling of home and introduced deer (originally paddocked but of course they escaped) and a number of deciduous trees.
-The deer are still a common problem in the National Park today.
+He then decided that the largely “European” visitors would appreciate a feeling of home, so he introduced exotic deciduous trees and deer.
+Originally the deer were fenced in, but of course, they escaped.
+They run wild in the National Park to this day.

-Much has changed since one of the so-called fathers of the National Park built his cottage with the help of half a dozen convicts, around 150 years ago.
+Much has changed since Mr G. Simpson built his cottage with the help of half a dozen convicts over 150 years ago.
 But a tradition of family ownership continued.
-Simpson Cottage remained in the Simpson family until 2003 when the Corah family purchased the cottage from William Simpson’s great grand-daughter.
+The cottage remained in the Simpson family until 2003 when the Corah family purchased the property from William Simpson’s great-granddaughter.

-Although it had been empty for over 10 years, the old lady would be taken to the cottage to sit on the verandah and once again enjoy the view she had enjoyed all her life.
-And when you see the views for yourself you will understand her contentment.
+Although it had been empty for over ten years, the old lady would be taken to the cottage to sit on the verandah and once again take in the view she had enjoyed all her life.
+And when you see the outlook for yourself, you’ll understand her contentment.

-Simpson Cottage has been completely and sensitively restored back to the state it would have been in when Simpson first built it (plus a few modern conveniences), with one important exception; an extension to house the beautiful modern bathroom and kitchen.
+Simpson Cottage has been completely and sensitively restored to its original state (plus a few modern conveniences), with one important exception; an extension with a beautiful modern bathroom and kitchen.
 Landscape architect Monique Corah has created a natural garden to complement the heritage ambience of the original cottage.

-In 2009 the Larnach family rented the cottage for a weekend, fell in love with it and came back a year later to find it was for sale.
-They purchased the cottage in 2010 and continue to rent it out as a holiday home and, perhaps more importantly, enjoy the cottage with their family and friends.
+In 2009, the Larnach family rented the cottage for a weekend, fell in love with it, and returned a year later to find it was for sale.
+They purchased the cottage in 2010 and continue to rent it out as a holiday home and, perhaps more importantly, enjoy it with their family and friends.